 This machine can be dated between August 1885 (the patent date on the bobbin case) and 1887 when the New No.9 was introduced although it's likely there was an overlap in availability of the two models.

-It has the geared hand crank which was designed to make sewing easier.
-It also removed the need for a special balance wheel as a standard treadle head could be used as a result the wooden base is longer than on the earlier machine.
-On this example the balance wheel can be disengaged for bobbin winding.
+Some 155,000 machines with the geared hand crank were produced.
+This change was designed to make sewing easier and also removed the need for a special balance wheel as a standard treadle head could be used.
+As a result the wooden base is longer than on the earlier machine.
+The balance wheel can be disengaged for bobbin winding.

 The right hand slide plate is stamped with four patent dates the last being for August 1878.
 While the centre boss has the Wheeler & Wilson Trade Mark it no longer incorporates the address of the company's New York office.